Home > Investors > Corporate Governance > EQUALITY & DIVERSITY

 • At least one Board member is from an ethnic minority background.

 Cranswick does not meet the target relating to women on the Board (33 per cent of the Board are women).
-While we have made significant progress over recent years in relation to diversity on the Board and other senior positions across the Group, we recognise that there remains more to achieve.
+The Nomination Committee considers that diversity can

-The Nomination Committee considers that diversity can strengthen the Board and that it is important that the Board is not made up exclusively of like-minded individuals with similar backgrounds.
+strengthen the Board and that it is important that the Board is not made up exclusively of like-minded individuals with similar backgrounds and recognises there is more to do.
 While management appointments will continue to be made on the basis of merit, without the adoption of specific diversity targets, the Group recognises the potential benefits of a more diverse management and has a policy of increasing diversity at all levels.
-The Board remains mindful of the need to promote wider forms of diversity when considering future appointments to the Board and

-Successful delivery of the Group’s strategy and planned growth depends on the recruitment and retention of a motivated and skilled workforce in an increasingly competitive and mobile labour market.
+Successful delivery of the Group’s strategy and planned growth depends on the recruitment and retention of a motivated and skilled workforce in a competitive and mobile labour market.
 The Board recognises that broadening diversity to ensure that our workforce is more reflective of society maximises our available talent pool and the attractiveness of a career with the Group both at a senior level and more generally.

 Our Gender Pay Gap report's can be found below: